ParsaMokhtariHessar/TestTaskOmega/README.md

 ```bash
 dotnet ef database update --context ApplicationDbcontext --project ./TestTaskOmega.DataAccess --startup-project ./TestTaskOmega.API
 ```
-but I have a command in the code that automatically creates and updates the database whenever it is in the developer environment and we have a pending migration.
+although I have a command in the code that automatically creates and updates the database whenever it is in the developer environment and we have a pending migration.

 there is an admin use seeded in the IdentitySeeds/UserSeed :